murwaneisa/bokingssystem/README.md

 ### 2. Install Dependence
  npm install

 ### 3. Setup the Database
  npx prisma migrate dev --name init

+### 3. add the environment variables
+in the  .env file in the root directory add :
+DATABASE_URL="file:./[your database file]" for example "dev.db"
+NEXT_PUBLIC_API_URL="http://yourlocalhot/api"  for example http://localhost:3000/api

 #### seed the database with data